avine/formation-angular-base/doc/course/public/05_control_flow.md

   - `@for`
   - `@switch`

-😉 *Another control flow is `@defer` block, but its study goes beyond the scope of this training*
+😉 *Another control flow is `@defer` block, but its study goes beyond the scope of this course*

 Notes :